statsonice/statsonice-public/README.md

 it crashes
 - `sync_db.sh` - Update your database with the repository database dump
 - `update_dump.sh` - Dumps the current database to the `data/db_dump.sql` file
+- `update_memcached.py` - Updates memcached with data from database
+- `old/assign_cities_to_coutries.py` - Assign city rows in database to countries
+- `old/auth_dump.py` - Dump the auth tables from the database
+- `old/combine_skaters.py` - Find and combine duplicate skaters
+- `old/remove_skater_name_periods.py` - Change skater names to not have periods